-The past couple of weeks have been rather unsettling for the Elba, Alabama community, especially the Elba High School football team.
-The team’s head coach, Pate Harrison, had been on administrative leave following an incident on the sideline during a junior varsity game.
+A couple of weeks last fall were rather unsettling for the Elba, Alabama community, especially the Elba High School football team.
+The team's head coach, Pate Harrison, was on administrative leave following an incident on the sideline during a junior varsity game.
 But just when things had started to quiet down some, a major decision was made.

 Of course, the video went viral on various news outlets, and all eyes were on what would happen next.
 Then, following a "special-called meeting," head coach Pate Harrison submitted his resignation to the Elba City Schools and Elba City School Board, according to The Dothan Eagle.